9188383store-sia/windham-county-tees/README.md

 -   HTML
 -   CSS
--   A tiny bit of JavaScript
+-   A wee bit of JavaScript
 -   Netlify Forms

 ## Problem